Want to go camping with your dog? Don’t know where to start? Here is some information.

 B.C.’s Provincial Parks

 All of B.C.’s Provincial Park vehicle accessible campgrounds allow dogs.
 The rules are that dogs Must be leashed, the must remain within your campsite area and cannot be left unattended.
-The majority of sites also have the rule that dogs are not permitted in public areas such as; day-use areas, beaches or picnic areas, or public buildings including washrooms and shower buildings.
+The majority of sites also have the rule that dogs are not permitted in public areas such as; day-use areas, beaches or picnic areas, or public buildings including washrooms and also shower buildings.
 That being said many parks do have special beaches for dogs and certain areas where pets are allowed.
-The following link provides a list of parks that have designated off-leash and beaches.
+The following link provides a list of parks that have designated dog beaches and off-leash areas.

 All recreation sites allow dogs.
 These area are less populated and are more remote.
 They are great for campers with dogs looking for a more wild settings and rustic amenities.
 The rules are generally that owner’s must keep their dogs quiet and under control at all time.
 Some sites may have individual rules regarding off and on leash areas, so it is always a good idea to call ahead.

-43 of Canada’s National Parks are in B.C. and 14 of them host campgrounds.
+14 of Canada’s National Parks in B.C. host campgrounds.
 Dogs are welcome in national parks, but regulations require that dog must be kept on leash at all times including in the campground, at your campsite, at the beach and in the water.

 What do you bring camping for your dog?

-Following is a list of items that would be good to pack for your dog when going camping:
+Following is a list of items and pet products that would be good to pack for your dog when going camping:

 - Collar and/or Harness